 Before you jump into an Ashiatsu workshop, it’s a good idea to understand what’s needed to set yourself up for success.
 This isn’t about being a world-class athlete, but there are some key physical and equipment considerations to keep in mind.
 Getting these basics sorted out first means you can focus all your energy on learning the techniques and providing an incredible massage experience for your clients.
 It’s all about being prepared so you can practice safely and effectively for years to come.

-Physical Fitness and Equipment Needs
+Physical Prep and Equipment Essentials

 Let’s talk about strength.
 To perform Ashiatsu safely, you’ll need a solid foundation of upper body strength and core stability.
 A good benchmark is being able to support your body weight with straight arms for about 15 seconds.
 This isn’t to test your limits, but to ensure you can comfortably hold yourself on the overhead bars and apply pressure with control.
 Beyond your own physical readiness, your equipment is just as crucial.
 You’ll need a professional, high-quality massage table that is specifically rated to handle the dynamic weight of both you and your client.
 This is a non-negotiable for practicing Ashiatsu Deepfeet Bar Therapy safely.